-- 67. Implementation of the aviation policy will be achieved through change management on two levels: - Under the leadership of senior management, the Director of Supply Chain Operations Division and the Chief of Aviation Services will ensure that the action at headquarters and the regional level necessary to put in place the essential enablers and achieve the objectives is taken. - WFP Aviation will be responsible for reviewing relevant policy documents, guidance and operational plans to ensure their normative and operational alignment with the new aviation policy.
-For example, WFP will ensure that relevant components of the aviation policy are captured in the Air Transport Manual, an internal guidance document for staff engaged in WFP air transport operations, covering standards, regulations and recommended practices. - 68.
-The Aviation Service will communicate the aviation policy to WFP headquarters, regional bureaux, country offices, partners and donors, ensuring that they understand the objectives, principles, governance framework, partnerships and activities of the Aviation Service.
+- The WFP Aviation Service will be responsible for reviewing relevant policy documents, guidance and operational plans to ensure their normative and operational alignment with the new aviation policy.
+For example, WFP will ensure that relevant components of the aviation policy are captured in the air transport manual, an internal guidance document for staff engaged in WFP air transport operations, covering standards, regulations and recommended practices. - 90.
+The WFP Aviation Service will communicate the aviation policy to WFP headquarters, regional bureaux and country offices, partners and donors, ensuring that they understand the objectives, principles, governance framework, partnerships and activities of the WFP Aviation Service.
 Implementation of the policy will be covered by WFP's existing planning and budgeting processes.